DigitalPublishingToolkit/NN09/md/10Rules.md

 if you decide to disclose as many processes relating to your activities as possible.
 As a writer, you will reach a greater audience with your ideas.
 As an activist, you will be able to find like-minded comrades faster.
-Informational openness is an antifragile strategy in times of information tailspin.
+Informational openness thus is an antifragile strategy in times of information tailspin.